kenBayama/clinical_data/README.md

 	            Cleaning the  journal column to remove hexadecimal characters

 #### clinicals_trials
-Concerning the clinical_trials files, the folowwing preprocessing are done :
+Concerning the clinical_trials files, the following preprocessing are done :

 	            Removing the wrong id and setting a proper one Formatting the datetime column to have the same format for each column